benelan/gh-fzf/README.md

 fzf to make them fuzzy findable.
 All of the arguments after `<command>` are passed directly to `gh`.
 Because of the way shell works, you need to escape quotes required by GitHub, e.g. [strings with whitespace](https://docs.github.com/en/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax#use-quotation-marks-for-queries-with-whitespace).
-There are example usages for each command in the sections below.
+There are usage examples for each command in the sections below.

 A preview of the current selection is displayed when navigating through the resulting list.
 Each command has keybindings to further filter the list or to